 Choi, A. L., Grandjean, P., Sun, G., & Zhang, Y., (2012).
 Developmental Fluoride neurotoxicity: A systematic review and meta-analysis, Environmental Health Perspectives, 120(10), 1362-1368. doi: 10.1289/ehp.1104912. http://ehp.niehs.nih.gov/wpcontent/uploads/2012/09/ehp.1104912.pdf

 Choi, A. L. & Grandjean, P. (2012).
 Statement on Fluoride paper.
-Anna Choi, research scientist in the Department of Environmental Health at HSPH (Harvard School of Public Health), lead author, and Philippe Grandjean, adjunct professor of environmental health at HSPH, senior author. http://www.hsph.harvard.edu/news/files/2012/07/Media-Statement_Fluoride-9-12-12-Revised2.pdf
+Anna Choi, a research scientist in the Department of Environmental Health at HSPH (Harvard School of Public Health), is the lead author.
+Philippe Grandjean, adjunct professor of environmental health at HSPH, is the senior author. http://www.hsph.harvard.edu/news/files/2012/07/Media-Statement_Fluoride-9-12-12-Revised2.pdf

 Clinch, C. A. (2010).
 Delayed eruption of teeth & time at risk for cavities.
 Research Coordinator People for Safe Drinking Water. http://www.newmediaexplorer.org/chris/Clinch_2010_Delayed_EruptionAnnotated_Bibliography.pdf